namshi/namshi.github.com/source/team/index.markdown

     by night.
 There are 3 things he takes very seriously: work, the Oxford comma, and Biryani.

+*   ##<div id="Sakina Sagarwala">Sakina Sagarwala</div>
+    {% img left team /images/sakina.png Sakina Sagarwala %}
+    **Sakina Sagarwala** is a Junior Product Management Analyst who joined Namshi eager to learn about Product Management as a field and E commerce as an industry.
+Prior to joining Namshi, she managed a scholarship and grant program at Habib University, Pakistan’s first liberal Arts and Sciences University and worked in Monitoring and Evaluation in International Development.
+She holds an MSc in Development Management from the London School of Economics and Political Science and spends her spare time enjoying food and movies.

 *   ##<div id="Shidhin CR">Shidhin CR</div>
     {% img left team /images/shidhin.jpg Shidhin CR %}
     **Shidhin CR** is a senior Front end developer joined in Namshi team in May 2014.
 He is passionate about latest UI